-Researchers and innovators are advised to submit any proposals for short-term projects that address the coronavirus pandemic before UK Research and Innovation (UKRI)’s COVID-19 rolling call closes.
+Researchers and innovators are advised to submit any proposals for short-term projects that address the coronavirus pandemic before UK Research and Innovation (UKRI)’s COVID-19 rolling funding opportunity closes.

-The ongoing UKRI COVID-19 rolling call, which has been welcoming urgent applications on a wide range of coronavirus pandemic-related research and innovation, is due to stop accepting new proposals:
+The ongoing UKRI COVID-19 rolling funding opportunity, which has been welcoming urgent applications on a wide range of coronavirus pandemic-related research and innovation, is due to stop accepting new proposals:

 - the final deadline for business-led applications has been extended to 9 December 2020 11:00 UK time

 - the deadline for research applications has been set as 15 December 2020 16:00 UK time.

 UKRI is advising anyone planning to submit any further proposals to do so well ahead of the closing date to avoid a late surge in applications.
 Unless absolutely essential, any proposals received close to the deadline will be processed in January in line with our current process.